Photo Review Guides / Seller & Album Safety

 A short video can be more useful than ten photos, but only if it is continuous, clear, and shows the parts that are easy to hide in still images.

-Send the photos or album link on WhatsApp.
-We will point out visible quality red flags, missing angles, and the extra photos to ask for before deciding.
-Free photo review.
-No authentication claim.
+Send the photos or album.
+We’ll point out visible quality red flags, missing angles, and the extra photos to ask for before deciding.

 Quick answer